 What does vitamin C do for the skin?

-“Vitamin C takes part in the skin’s process to synthesize collagen. ” say Dr. Gretchen Frieling, a Board-Certified Dermatopathologist in the Boston Area, “it helps address free radicals and infuses antioxidants into your skincare routine.”
+“Vitamin C is essential in the skin’s process to synthesize collagen. ” says Dr. Gretchen Frieling, a Board-Certified Dermatopathologist in the Boston Area, “it helps address free radicals and infuses antioxidants into your skincare routine.”

-Just think about all the benefits Vitamin C has for your body when you ingest it.
-It’s known for warding off colds and boosting your immune system, and essentials for the growth, development and repair of all body tissues.
+Just think about all the benefits vitamin C has for your body when you ingest it.
+It’s known to ward off colds and boost your immune system, and is essential for the growth, development and repair of body tissues.
 Well it does all that and more for your skin too!

 -Dr. Gretchen Frieling

 Vitamin C serum also provides a small amount of UV protection.
 But don’t skip on your SPF just yet.
-Though using Vitamin C is not comparable to the protection you get from your regular sunscreen, it does give your sunscreen an extra boost.
-This is partially why it’s recommended to use Vitamin C during the day instead of at night.
+Using vitamin C is not comparable to the protection you get from a regular sunscreen, it does give your sunscreen an extra boost.
+This is partially why it’s recommended to use vitamin C during the day instead of at night.